tburghart/local_env/README.md

 `cd ... && lenv`) it unloads the previous environment and loads the new one.

-Since a lot of the projects I work on are different versions of the same packages, `lenv` is often a symbolic link to one of the `env...shared` files in this directory, so I can maintain them in a single place.
+Since a lot of the projects I work on are different versions of the same packages, `env` is often a symbolic link to one of the `env...shared` files in this directory, so I can maintain them in a single place.

 I'm trying to move more and more to separating discrete functionality out into